Clan Bethune: Early Bethunes in Scotland

 According to Bishop John Leslie, there were members of the Bethune family in Scotland before 1093.
 However the first surviving evidence is a century later, when around 1192 a charter of Lindores Abbey mentions Robert de Bethune, probably Robert VI (died 1193) of the Artois family.
 Before 1210 the cartulary of Arbroath Abbey records a cleric John de Bethune.
 Around 1220 Robert de Bethune is mentioned in connection with St Andrews Cathedral Priory and Sir David de Bethune, a knight, in another Arbroath document.
 From then on the names of clerics and knights called Bethune occur increasingly in Scottish records, mainly in the counties of Angus, particularly at Ethiebeaton in the parish of Monifieth and at Westhall in the parish of Murroes, and also in Fife, but it is not possible to link the scattered references into a coherent family tree.
 For that one has to wait until the knight Sir Alexander de Bethune who, according to Hector Boece, in 1314 sat in the Parliament of Scotland held at Cambuskenneth and in 1332 died fighting for the Bruce legitimists against the Balliol rebels at Dupplin Moor.
 Tradition makes him the father of Robert, who in about 1345 married Janet, the heiress of Balfour.
 Their home was the castle of Balfour beside the River Leven, just south of Milton of Balgonie.

 An alternative origin for the Bethunes of Balfour family was mentioned in the funeral oration delivered for Archbishop James Bethune in 1603, where their descent is traced from a member of the French family who went to Scotland around 1449 and married the heiress of Balfour.
 The man in question is named as Jacques de Béthune, also known as Jacotin, whose father Jean died at Agincourt in 1415.
 No Scottish records bear out this assertion.

 The Bethunes of Balfour

 From the marriage of Robert Bethune to Janet Balfour, the castle and lands of Balfour descended in the male line until James Bethune, 15th of Balfour, who died as an exiled Jacobite rebel in France in 1719.
-Descent through females brought Balfour in 1836 to Eleanor, husband of John Drinkwater, who both changed their last names to Bethune.
+Descent through females brought Balfour in 1836 to Eleanor, wife of John Drinkwater, who both changed their last names to Bethune.
 Their grandson, elder brother of General Edward Cecil Bethune, sold Balfour in 1888 and it has since been demolished.